w3roman/docker-php/README.md

 # docker-php

-All versions of PHP in Docker containers.
+All versions of PHP in Docker containers

 ## How to use